TheClause/learn-prolog/articles/roles-permissions-2.md

-## Building a Permission System: Part 2
+## Building a Roles & Permissions System: Part 2

 [Part 1](./permission-system-1.md) showed how to implement a `moderator` role with hardcoded permissions.
 In this post we will implement a more scalable system where roles & permissions are properly decoupled.